-Option Name Function Notes

-RATE Dose rate unit Selects the unit of dose (equivalent) rate

-Energy spectrum Display the channel address/CH after pressing
+Option Name Function Notes RATE Dose rate unit Selects the unit of dose (equivalent) rate Energy/keV Energy spectrum horizontal coordinate Display the channel address/CH after pressing the key BACK Return to [Secondary] menu

-Energy/keV horizontal the key

-coordinate

-BACK Return to [Secondary] menu

-^{} The units of accumulated dose (equivalent) are switched simultaneously.
+The units of accumulated dose (equivalent) are switched simultaneously.
 A list selection is used, giving all options, moving the cursor up and down with the "-" and "+" buttons, and the Confirm/OK and Exit/ESC buttons appear on the soft menu.